-We do have a request as you observe the Stay-at-Home Order: The cars parked along curbs are blocking access to water meters.
+We do have a request: Some of the cars parked along curbs are blocking access to water meters.
 Please keep in mind meters need to be clear of obstructions so workers can get data for customer billing and detect usage changes and leaks.

-How to pay your water bill while City Hall is closed:
+How to pay your water bill instead of going to City Hall: